Daily applications of physics

 In addition to imaging, physics plays a crucial role in the development of targeted therapies and medications.
 Concepts from quantum physics are applied to develop treatments that can target specific cells, thereby minimizing side effects and improving care efficiency.

-Applications of Physics in the Agri-Food Sector
+Applications of Physics in Food Production

 The Physical Laws in Our Daily Lives